Garbage in, garbage out: why your AI pilot cohort is everything

 Fans of The Lincoln Lawyer know the score.
 He doesn't just take whoever shows up, he studies who's in the room, understands their biases, their openness, their resistance, and constructs a group that will actually surface the truth.

 Your pilot cohort works the same way.
 Get it wrong and you don't get useful data.
 Stack it with enthusiasts and you'll see great satisfaction scores that tell you nothing about real adoption.
-Stack it with sceptics and you'll manufacture failure.
+Populate it with sceptics and you'll manufacture failure.

-We help you think through who goes in the room before anyone sends a calendar invite.
+That's why we help you think through who goes in the room before anyone sends a calendar invite.

 How we built our pilot process